Last Updated on July 7, 2022 by Michelle Ball

 Contact with the school to try to prevent the issues from moving to the SARB level is important and parents should act fast to stop truancy allegations from getting worse.

-Student truancy defense attorney Michelle Ball helps parents with SARB, truancy, attendance, and other school allegations that can damage a student and family.
-As a school discipline and truancy lawyer for students in Sacramento California, Michelle can help families statewide in areas such as Sant Ana, Palmdale, Carmel, Glendale, Torrance, Visalia, Auburn, Elk Grove, Natomas, and many other locations.
+California student attorney Michelle Ball helps with SARB, truancy, attendance, and other school problems.
+With her office in Sacramento California, Michelle can help families statewide in Sant Ana, Palmdale, Carmel, Glendale, Torrance, Visalia, Auburn, Elk Grove, Natomas, and many other locations.

 Education Attorney for Students